-Monash University has signed a major multiyear research and commercialisation deal with Janssen Biotech, Inc. (“Janssen”), one of the Janssen Pharmaceutical companies of Johnson & Johnson, for the early detection and prevention of rheumatoid arthritis, a debilitating autoimmune disease which affects more than 400,000 Australians and more than 24.5 million people worldwide.
+Monash University has signed a major multiyear research and commercialisation deal with Janssen Biotech, Inc. (“Janssen”), one of the Janssen Pharmaceutical companies of Johnson & Johnson, for the early detection and prevention of rheumatoid arthritis, a debilitating autoimmune disease which affects more than 400,000 Australians1 and more than 24.5 million people worldwide2.
 The agreement was facilitated by Monash Innovation, part of the recently established Enterprise portfolio at Monash University, and Johnson & Johnson Innovation.

 Monash University President and Vice-Chancellor, Professor Margaret Gardner AO, announced the collaboration today (Monday 5 June), alongside the Victorian Minister for Small Business, Innovation and Trade, Philip Dalidakis MP, representatives from Johnson & Johnson Innovation and Janssen, and researchers from the Monash Biomedicine Discovery Institute.